Working in health and care is rewarding but it is also fast paced, and can be challenging and stressful at times.

-Either way, during the pandemic and before, you may have felt like you didn’t have time to process things that happen over the course of your work week.
-Maybe there have been incidents on the ward you work on and due to how busy things are you don’t feel you have the space to reflect on what has happened.
+You may feel like you and your team don’t time to process things that happen over the course of your work week and don’t feel you have the space to reflect on what has happened.

-We have partnered with Mind in the City, Hackney and Waltham Forest to roll out a programme that has been shown to enhance wellbeing in the workplace and to offer new and creative ways of approaching situations, both in your own life and at work.
+We have partnered with Mind in the City, Hackney and Waltham Forest to roll out a Reflective Practice programme, that has been shown to enhance wellbeing in the workplace and to offer new and creative ways of approaching situations, both in your own life and at work.

 The sessions which take place during your working week to focus on your emotional and physical wellbeing, and to reflect upon the impact of work on your quality of life.